wise4rmgod/TechnicalWriterResources/README.md

 ## Resources
 - [Nine Best Writing Tools](https://wise4rmgodadmob.medium.com/nine-best-writing-tools-db92853519f6)

 - [Contentre](https://contentre.io?source=github_resource): Contentre helps technical writers organize all their technical contents in one place, create multiple personalized portfolios,gain more clients and grow their technical writing career in one place.

+- [Who Pays Technical Writers?](https://whopaystechnicalwriters.com) : A currated collection of active publishers, publications, blogs, and agencies that pay fair rates for high-quality technical content.

+- [Google Technical Writing Course](https://developers.google.com/tech-writing) : A collection of courses and learning resources aimed at improving your technical documentation.

 ## Communities